Narrative paradigm: Background

 The Narrative Paradigm is a theory that suggests that human beings are natural storytellers and that a good story is more convincing than a good argument.
 Walter Fisher developed this theory as a solution making cohesive arguments.
 Fisher conceptualized the paradigm as a way to combat issues in the public sphere.
 The problem was that human beings were unable to make cohesive traditional arguments.
 At the time, the rational world paradigm was the theory used to satisfy public controversies.
 He believed that stories have the power to include a beginning, middle, and end of an argument and that the rational world paradigm fails to be effective in sensemaking.

 Fisher uses the term paradigm rather than theory, meaning a paradigm is broader than a theory.
 Fisher stated, "There is no genre, including technical communication, that is not an episode in the story of life."
+For this reason, Fisher thought narration to be the ultimate metaphor to encompass the human experience.

 Fisher believed that humans are not rational and proposed that the narrative is the basis of communication.
+Fisher notes that reasoning is achieved through "all sorts of symbolic action."
 According to this viewpoint, people communicate by telling/observing a compelling story rather than by producing evidence or constructing a logical argument.
 The narrative paradigm is purportedly all-encompassing, allowing all communication to be looked at as a narrative even though it may not conform to the traditional literary requirements of a narrative.
 He states: